DeepanshuSharma-BNB/Competitive-Binding-Simulator-Python/README.md

 Notes:

- - it is assumed that competition is "complete"; i.e. binding of the labeled ligand and competitor are mutually exclusive
+ - It is assumed that competition is "complete"; i.e. binding of the labeled ligand and competitor are mutually exclusive.
- - no sanity checks are performed on inputs at present
+ - No sanity checks are performed on inputs at present.
- - units for all input parameters are micromolar
+ - Units for all input parameters are micromolar.